October 9, 2022

 #18.
 App and website data is stored in the same property

 When Google Analytics 4 was introduced, it was called Google Analytics App+Web.
-And as you can already guess, one of the main selling points was that your data of websites and mobile apps can be stored/analyzed in the same property.
+And as you can already guess, one of the main selling points was that your data on websites and mobile apps could be stored/analyzed in the same property.

 #19.
 Some limits are higher

 Even though Google Analytics 4 still has particular data collection limits, some of them are higher compared to the previous versions.
 For example: